gaurav95979/face-recogintion/README.md

-# face-recogintion
+# FaceRecog
-it is a face recognition module
+It a face recognition module.